schalkneethling/150days-of-html/newsletter/day33-150daysofhtml.md

 - `src`
 - `type`

-Even with this limitation the `source` element is very useful and the most common way the `video` and `audio` elements are used.
+Even with this limitation, the `source` element is very useful, and the most common way the `video` and `audio` elements are used.
 Let’s look at an example.

 ```html
 <video controls>